 The Cambridge Science Festival is back for 2017!
 Running from the 13th – 26th March, the festival welcomes everyone to explore and discuss science through talks, hands-on activities, performances, exhibitions, tours and films.

 This year, the Babraham Institute is supporting a number of events providing you with a lots of opportunities to meet our researchers and find out more about science at the Institute.
 Our events include, panel discussions about epigenetics and the use of organoids in research, hands-on activities with our Molecular Explorer’s exhibit at The Guildhall, the showcase of a new multidimensional science/art piece (including a virtual reality experience) AND a chance to join us for a drink and chat to our researchers.

-Each of our events are briefly detailed below, but click through for full information and information on how to register.
+Each of our events are briefly detailed below.

 Babraham Institute geneticists study how DNA packaging affects gene expression, in turn influencing our health, longevity and much more.
 To further explore their data they have been collaborating with visual artist Andy Lomas and musician Max Cooper to turn their research into multidimensional art.
 Join writer and broadcaster, Kat Arney and the project team to climb inside the data and find out what it really means.

 Mini-me: How 3D Organoids are Revolutionising Research15th March, 6 – 8pm – Buckingham House, Murray Edwards College

 Petri-dishes filled with beating hearts and firing neurons - it's the stuff of science fiction!
 Join us for an interactive panel discussion with Joerg Stange from the Babraham Institute as well as researchers from the Cambridge Stem Cell Institute, Sanger Institute and Gurdon Institute.
 The panel discussion will be followed by wine, nibbles and a chance to chat with researchers.